balassy/simple-cam-viewer/README.md

 A single HTML page that allows you to view and pan the image of a remote Foscam IP camera.

 Note: This is a quick and dirty solution that works as-is.
+Not rocket science at all.

 ## Usage